Two Ideas For Installing Lattice

 James sent us a photo of his porch with skirting installed - nice job!

-several neat options depending on how much privacy and wind protection you'd like.
+You have several neat options for installing lattice on your porch depending on how much privacy and wind protection you'd like.

-can either choose from a wide variety of designs/colors or create you won design.
-You can also
+You can either choose from a wide variety of designs/colors or create you won design.

 The advantage of these is that you don't have to enclose the entire opening.

-advantages and all can be fastened at the bottom to help block the wind and
+Each has their advantages and all can be fastened at the bottom to help block the wind and stabilize the fixtures.